|Type of medicine||Phosphodiesterase type-5 inhibitor|

-Sildenafil is available on prescription but it is only prescribed on the NHS under certain circumstances.
+Sildenafil is available on prescription.
 Do not take it if you do not have erectile dysfunction.

 Another brand of sildenafil tablets called Revatio® is used in a completely different condition called pulmonary arterial hypertension.
 This is a specialist treatment and no information about this brand of sildenafil is included in this medicine leaflet.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking sildenafil it is important that your doctor or pharmacist knows:

 - If you have any disease, injury or deformity of your penis.

 - If you have heart or blood vessel disease.